NikitaKhuspe1729/Duolingo_product_design/README.md

 # Duolingo_product_design
 Designed new KPIs for Duolingo app using Figma.
 # KPI 1:
-**AI Avatars for scenario wise learning for better context understanding and engagement with app** How it works:
+**AI Avatars for scenario wise learning for better context understanding and engagement with app** <br>
+How it works:

 The user selects a scenario, like “At a Restaurant.” <br>